 When developing the rationale for projects such as This-Ability it is therefore important to look beyond simple economic justifications and also consider the more substantial social benefits and value.
-Improved life satisfaction from greater employability and work readiness generates the most notable benefit, for which it is important to note that the monetised value is not real additional money - rather the household money equivalent to generate a similar uplift to life satisfaction.
+Improved life satisfaction generates the most notable benefit, potentially as much as £1.363 million for This Ability participants.
+However it is important to note that this monetised value is not real additional money - rather the household money equivalent to generate a similar uplift to life satisfaction.
 When only real money benefits are considered the costs of This-Ability significantly outweigh the benefits.
 This is an important finding in its own right about the scale of more immediate financial benefits that are likely to emerge from a project targeted at those furthest from the labour market.